-- c.
-Any surplus remaining in the commissary fund after deducting all items described in subdivision be hereof shall be used for the general welfare of [the inmates] persons in custody of the institutions under the jurisdiction of the department of correction.
-In the event such fund at any time exceeds one hundred thousand dollars, the excess shall be transferred to the general fund. - § 25.
-Section 9-121 of the administrative code of the city of New York is amended to read as follows: - § 9-121 Records of [inmates] persons in custody of institutions.
+c.
+Any surplus remaining in the commissary fund after deducting all items described in subdivision b hereof shall be used for the general welfare of [the incarcerated individuals] persons incarcerated of the institutions under the jurisdiction of the department of correction.
+In the event such fund at any time exceeds one hundred thousand dollars, the excess shall be transferred to the general fund.

+§ 25.
+Section 9-121 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

+§ 9-121 Records of [incarcerated individuals of] persons incarcerated by institutions.
 The commissioner of correction shall keep and preserve a proper record of all persons who shall come under the commissioner's care or custody, and of the disposition of each, with full particulars as to the name, age, sex, color, nativity and religious faith, together with a statement of the cause and length of detention.
-Except as otherwise provided by law, the records kept pursuant to this section shall be public and shall be open to public inspection. - § 26.
-Section 9-122 of the administrative code of the city of New York is amended to read as follows: - § 9-122 Labor of [prisoners] persons in custody [in other agencies]; correction officers.
-A correction officer or correction officers from the department of correction shall at all times direct and guard all [inmates] persons in custody of any of the institutions in the department of correction who are performing work for any other agency. - § 27.
-Subdivision a of section 9-125 of the administrative code of the city of New York is amended to read as follows: - a.
-The commissioner of correction shall have custody of [civil prisoners] persons in custody for civil offenses and the prisons [wherein] in which they are confined.
+Except as otherwise provided by law, the records kept pursuant to this section shall be public and shall be open to public inspection.

+§ 26.
+Section 9-122 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

+§ 9-122 Labor in other agencies of [prisoners in other agencies] persons incarcerated; correction officers.
+A correction officer or correction officers from the department of correction shall at all times direct and guard all [incarcerated individuals] persons incarcerated of any of the institutions in the department of correction who are performing work for any other agency.

+§ 27.
+Subdivision a of section 9-125 of the administrative code of the city of New York is amended to read as follows:

+a.
+The commissioner of correction shall have custody of [civil prisoners] persons incarcerated for civil offenses and the prisons [wherein] in which they are confined.

-- § 28.
-Section 9-126 of the administrative code of the city of New York is amended to read as follows: - § 9-126 Jurisdiction of commissioner of correction [over]; civil [prisoners] offenses.
-Any part of the institutions under the jurisdiction of the commissioner of correction which shall be set aside for the accommodation of [prisoners] persons detained by civil process shall be under the control of such commissioner of correction. - § 29.
-Subdivision b of section 9-127 of the administrative code of the city of New York, as added by local law number 54 for the year 2004, is amended to read as follows: - b.
-The department of correction shall collect, from any sentenced [inmate] person in custody who will serve, after sentencing, ten days or more in any city correctional institution, information relating to such [inmate's] person's housing, employment and sobriety needs.
-The department of correction shall, with the consent of such [inmate] person, provide such information to any social service organization that is providing discharge planning services to such [inmate] person under contract with the department of correction.
-For the purposes of this section and sections 9-128 and 9-129 of this title, "discharge planning" shall mean the creation of a plan for post-release services and assistance with access to community-based resources and government benefits designed to promote [an inmate's] the successful reintegration into the community of persons formerly in custody. - § 30.
-Section 9-127.1 of the administrative code of the city of New York, as added by local law number 167 for the year 2017, is amended to read as follows: - a.
+§ 28.
+Section 9-126 of the administrative code of the city of New York is amended to read as follows:

+§ 9-126 Jurisdiction of commissioner of correction [over]; civil [prisoners] offenses.
+Any part of the institutions under the jurisdiction of the commissioner of correction which shall be set aside for the accommodation of [prisoners] persons detained by civil process shall be under the control of such commissioner of correction.

+§ 29.
+Subdivision b of section 9-127 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

+b.
+The department of correction shall collect, from any sentenced [incarcerated individual] person who will serve, after sentencing, ten days or more in any city correctional institution, information relating to such [incarcerated individual's] person's housing, employment and sobriety needs.
+The department of correction shall, with the consent of such [incarcerated individual] person, provide such information to any social service organization that is providing discharge planning services to such [incarcerated individual] person under contract with the department of correction.
+For the purposes of this section and sections 9-128 and 9-129 of this title, "discharge planning" shall mean the creation of a plan for post-release services and assistance with access to community-based resources and government benefits designed to promote [an incarcerated individual's] the successful reintegration into the community of persons formerly incarcerated.

+§ 30.
+Section 9-127.1 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

+a.
 As used in this section, the following terms have the following meanings: